-Activity diagram s are used to model the dynamic aspects of system.
+Activity diagram s s are used l to model the dynamic aspects of system.

-Swimlanes

-L Forking L Joining
+L Swimlanes L Forking

 COMPONENT DIAGRAM:

 Component diagrams are basically used to model static view of the system.
 This can be achieved by modeling various physical components like libraries, tables, files etc. which are residing within a node.